wpscott/UxPlay/README.txt

 **-ca *filename*** provides a file (where *filename* can include a full path) used for output of "cover art" (from Apple Music, *etc.*,) in audio-only ALAC mode.
-This file is ovewritten with the latest cover art as it arrives.
+This file is overwritten with the latest cover art as it arrives.
 Cover art (jpeg format) is discarded if this option is not used.
 Use with a image viewer that reloads the image if it changes, or regularly (*e.g.* once per second.).
 To achieve this, run